 \subsection{Seemingly unrelated regression}

-\blue{The augmentation-based representation not only unifies the \texttt{PPI++}, \texttt{PSPA}, and \texttt{CC} estimators under a common framework, but also connects to several other estimators developed for linear regression, both historically and in recent work.
-In particular, the framework underlies seemingly unrelated regression (SUR), a method introduced by economist Arnold Zellner in 1962 for the joint estimation of multiple related regression models. \citep{zellner1962efficient, swamy1975bayesian, schmidt1977estimation}.} Analogously to the current setting, the regression models have different outcome variables, but may have correlated errors.
-SUR leverages the correlation between the error terms to produce more efficient estimators compared to estimating each regression separately.
-More formally, SUR considers the regression models
+\blue{The augmentation-based approach used by the \texttt{CC} estimator is related to several other estimators developed for linear regression, both historically and in recent work.
+In particular, it connects to seemingly unrelated regression (SUR), a framework introduced by economist Arnold Zellner in 1962 for the joint estimation of multiple related regression models \citep{zellner1962efficient, swamy1975bayesian, schmidt1977estimation}.} In the current setting, the SUR problem can be written as